vtex/shoreline/styleguides/admin/documentation/table/filter.md

 ## Behavior

-The Table FilterBar is a compound component that has the Table FilterBar itself and the Table FilterBar Button, they should both be passed as children to the Table and the Table Filter Button should be passed as children to the Table Toolbar component.
+The `Table FilterBar` is a compound component that has the `Table FilterBar` itself and the `Table FilterBar Button`.
+Both should be passed as children to the `Table`, and the `Table FilterBar Button` should be passed as children to the `Table Toolbar` component.

 ## Installation